astridcasadei/SilenceRemover/README.md

 * Enter the following line:
   python -m pip install PySide2==5.15.1 numpy==1.19.3 matplotlib==3.2.2 moviepy==1.0.3 proglog==0.1.9 pygame==2.0.0
-* Download sources of SilenceRemover from github: go to https://github.com/astridcasadei/SilenceRemover/tree/v1.0.0 and click 'Code' and 'Download zip'.
+* Download sources of SilenceRemover from github: go to https://github.com/astridcasadei/SilenceRemover and click 'Code' and 'Download zip'.
 * Unzip the file you dowloaded in a folder of your choice.
 * In the terminal, go to the folder where you unziped the file, and go to the subfolder "src".
-For instance: cd "C:\Users\YourName\Downloads\SilenceRemover-1.0.0\src"
+For instance: cd "C:\Users\YourName\Downloads\SilenceRemover-main\src"
 * Enter the following line:
   python SilenceRemover.py
   (This should launch the software.)